How to rest during stressful times | Part 2: the art of sleeping

 3 Keep a gratitude journal

 Our mind loves to preoccupy itself with unsolved problems, worries about the future and regrets.
 One of the most powerful antidotes to this is keeping a gratitude journal.
 It’s very simple.
-Take a notebook and a pen and before you go to sleep reflect on 3 things that you are grateful for that happened that day.
+Take a notebook and a pen and before you go to sleep reflect on 3 things that you are grateful for.
+In time this trains our mind to develop a positivity bias rather than always searching for random things to worry about.

 4 Do some stretching before bed